One-Pass to Reason: Token Duplication and Block-Sparse Mask for Efficient Fine-Tuning on Multi-Turn Reasoning: Single Pass Fine-tuning on Multi-Turn Reasoning

-The primary challenge in applying a single forward pass over a multi-turn reasoning conversation during training arises from the discrepancy in the attention mask required when response tokens $r_{i}$ are generated versus when used as part of the input context.
-This discrepancy is illustrated in the attention behavior of $r_{i}$ as follows: \footnote{For clarity, we omit the detail that each token within a set also attends to all its preceding tokens, which must be encoded in the attention mask. }
+The primary challenge in applying a single forward pass during training due to discrepancy in the attention behavior of $r_{i}$ can be illustrated as follows\footnote{For ease of understanding, we omit the detail that each token within a token sequence also attends to all its preceding tokens, which must be encoded in the attention mask. }:

-This mismatch in attention visibility prohibits using a single attention mask for the entire conversation (Figure \ref{fig:reasoning_npass_singlepass}b).
-As a result, naive approaches require multiple forward passes—one for each assistant message—leading to substantial computational overhead.

-We resolve this issue through the following steps (Figure \ref{fig:reasoning_npass_singlepass}c): \paragraph{Duplicating response tokens of each assistant message.} We duplicate the response tokens of each assistant message such that one set is used during generation and attends to its associated reasoning tokens.
-In contrast, the other set is used only as context and avoids attending to reasoning tokens.
-For each assistant message $a_{i}$, let $r_{i}^{out}$ denote the response tokens used during generation, and $r_{i}^{in}$ denote the duplicated response tokens used when the message appears in the input context.

-\paragraph{Custom Attention Mask.} This duplication makes it possible to have a single attention mask that satisfies visibility constraints.
-We define a custom masking strategy for each token type in the set \( \{h_i, t_i, r_i^{\text{in}}, r_i^{\text{out}}\} \), ensuring that each token only attends to the appropriate subset of the sequence\textsuperscript{\ref{foot:same_set_tokens}}:
+We can resolve this issue through the following steps: \paragraph{Duplicating response tokens of each assistant message.} We duplicate the response tokens of each assistant message so that one sequence ($r_{i}^{out}$) is used during generation and attends to its associated reasoning tokens.
+In contrast, the other sequence ($r_{i}^{in}$) is used only as context and does not attend to reasoning tokens. \paragraph{Custom Attention Mask.} Duplication of response tokens makes it possible to have a single attention mask that satisfies visibility constraints.
+We define a custom masking strategy for each type of token sequence \( (h_i, t_i, r_i^{\text{in}}, r_i^{\text{out}}) \), ensuring that each token only attends to the appropriate subsequence: